Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

 \subsection{Validity of the assumptions}

-The main theorems in Section~\ref{sec_abc_lim} and \ref{sec_abc_con} --- i.e., Theorems~\ref{conv}--\ref{thm_rademacher} --- leverage Assumptions (\ref{C1})--(\ref{C4}).
-As anticipated within Section~\ref{sec_abc_posterior}, condition (\ref{C1}) is useful to formally clarify the range of applicability along with the possible limitations of current existence theory even in simple i.i.d.\ settings, and it will be relaxed in Section~\ref{sec_non_iid} to study uniform convergence and concentration of discrepancy--based \textsc{abc} posteriors also beyond the i.i.d.\ context.
+The main theorems in Section~\ref{sec_abc_lim}--\ref{sec_abc_con} (i.e., Theorems~\ref{conv} and \ref{thm_rademacher}) leverage Assumptions (\ref{C1})--(\ref{C4}).
+As anticipated in Section~\ref{sec_abc_posterior}, Assumption (\ref{C1}) is useful to formally clarify the range of applicability along with the possible limitations of the current existence theory even in simple i.i.d.\ settings, and it will be relaxed in Appendix C of the Supplementary Material to study uniform convergence and concentration of discrepancy-based \textsc{abc} posteriors beyond the i.i.d.\ context.
 Assumption (\ref{C2}) is not specific to our framework.
 Rather, it defines a standard minimal requirement routinely employed in Bayesian asymptotics and \textsc{abc} theory \citep[e.g.,][]{bernton2019approximate, nguyen2020approximate,frazier2020robust}.
-Conversely, Assumptions (\ref{C3})--(\ref{C4}) provide sufficient conditions on the discrepancy $\mathcal{D}_{\mathfrak{F}}$ in the \textsc{ips} class to obtain guarantees of uniform convergence and concentrations under the proposed Rademacher complexity perspective.
-These two conditions essentially replace the pre--assumed convergence for $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{y_{1:n}},\mu^*)$ and the non--explicit bounds within the concentration inequalities~for $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\mu_\theta)$ leveraged by current discrepancy--specific theory.
-While these latter assumptions may implicitly require regularity conditions on $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $ and on the unknown data generating process $\mu^*$, Assumptions (\ref{C3})--(\ref{C4}) are made directly on the user--selected discrepancy $\mathcal{D}_{\mathfrak{F}}$ and allow to state results that hold uniformly over $\mathcal{P}(\mathcal{Y})$.
+Conversely, Assumptions (\ref{C3})--(\ref{C4}) provide sufficient conditions on the \textsc{ips} discrepancy $\mathcal{D}_{\mathfrak{F}}$ to obtain guarantees of uniform convergence and concentration under the proposed Rademacher complexity perspective.
+These two conditions essentially replace the pre-assumed convergence for $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{y_{1:n}},\mu^*)$ and the non-explicit bounds within the concentration inequalities for $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\mu_\theta)$ leveraged by the current discrepancy-specific theory.
+While these latter assumptions may implicitly require regularity conditions on $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $ and on the unknown data generating process $\mu^*$, Assumptions (\ref{C3})--(\ref{C4}) are made directly on the user-selected discrepancy $\mathcal{D}_{\mathfrak{F}}$.
+Leveraging the available bounds on the Rademacher complexity, these two conditions crucially allow to state results that hold uniformly over $\mathcal{P}(\mathcal{Y})$.